blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 You learn it by doing.

 A singing teacher can provide feedback.
-They point out mistakes you didn't know you were making.

 "Not bad.
 Try again with your tongue flattened slightly and the tip touching the back of your front teeth."

-The challenge is that teachers are expensive.
+The challenge is that teachers are expensive over time.
 Finding one you gel with can be difficult.
 And none of them are going to spend twelve hours a day patiently listening to you practice tongue placement.

 For most of history, this is how people learned mastery.
 They became apprentices.

-The apprentice tried.

-The master provided feedback.

-The apprentice tried again.

 Modern education works differently.
 It is designed to convey information at scale.